JPElectron/DNSRedirOSS/README.md

  ...to download these, right-click and pick "Save Link As..."

-Sample files (referenced in the html documents above) and other resources are here: https://drive.google.com/drive/folders/1lMxuJpa2z43nnDBOQoBmeGVOdbOvGOcx
+Sample files and other resources are here: https://drive.google.com/drive/folders/1lMxuJpa2z43nnDBOQoBmeGVOdbOvGOcx

 ## License